jnimmo/hass-dmx/README.md

-# hass-artnet
+# hass-dmx
-Home Assistant DMX Light Platform (Art-Net)
+Home Assistant DMX over IP Light Platform

-The Art-Net integration for Home Assistant allows you to send DMX values to an [Art-Net](http://www.art-net.org.uk) capable DMX interface.
+The DMX integration for Home Assistant allows you to send DMX values to an [Art-Net](http://www.art-net.org.uk) capable DMX interface.

-The component is a one way integration, and sends UDP packets to the Art-Net interface.
+The component is a one way integration, and sends UDP packets to the DMX interface.
 This integration uses no external libraries and requires at least Python version 3.5.

 ### Prerequisites